milhamhidayat/go-simple-api-starter/internal/README.md

 Main init app

+## module

+domain module, ex: user.
+Contain:

     ## delivery

     protocol interface used in the app: grpc, graphql, http

     ## service

     service or business logice for app.
 Put interface for each domain business in this layer

     ## repository

     repository used in the app.
 Repository is a layer to organize data in db

 ## test